Legal

 Information Automatically Collected

-We automatically collect certain information when you visit, use or navigate our Services.
-This information does not reveal your specific identity (like your name or contact information) but may include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about how and when you use our Services and other technical information, which may qualify as personal information using cookies, web beacons, or similar technologies.
-This information is primarily needed to maintain the security and operation of our Services, and for our internal analytics and reporting purposes.
+We and our advertising and analytics partners automatically collect certain information when you visit, use or navigate our Services.
+This information may include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about how and when you use our Services and other technical information, which may qualify as personal information using cookies, web beacons, or similar technologies.
+We use this information to maintain the security and operation of our Services.
+Our advertising and analytics partners also use this information to help us conduct internal analytics and reporting, and to deliver content that we think will be of interest to you.

 Most Web browsers are set to accept cookies by default.
 If you prefer, you can usually choose to set your browser to remove cookies and to reject cookies.
 If you choose to remove cookies or reject cookies, this could negatively affect your ability to use our Services.
 While some internet browsers offer a “do not track” or “DNT” option that lets you tell websites that you do not want to have your online activities tracked, these features are not yet uniform and there is no common standard adopted by industry groups, technology companies, or regulators.
 Therefore, we do not currently commit to responding to browsers’ DNT signals with respect to our Services.